- 1. Name of the medicinal product

 Antibiotic hypersensitivity reactions• Puregon may contain traces of streptomycin and/or neomycin.
 These antibiotics may cause hypersensitivity reactions in susceptible persons.

-Ectopic PregnancyInfertile women undergoing ART, and particularly IVF, often have tubal abnormalities the incidence of ectopic pregnancies might be increased.
+Ectopic PregnancyInfertile women undergoing ART have an increased incidence of ectopic pregnancies.
 Early ultrasound confirmation that a pregnancy is intrauterine is therefore important.

 Spontaneous AbortionRates of pregnancy loss in women undergoing assisted reproduction techniques are higher than in the normal population.